-Questions

-Please direct questions to appropriate board member or officer.
-Technical questions should be be directed to the Technical Director.
+Questions Please direct questions to appropriate board member or officer.
+Technical questions should be directed to the Technical Director.

+Membership

-Applications for membership should be directed to the Membership to the Membership Ann Bell 544-4505 8325 39th Avenue N. Co-ordinator: New Hope,
+Applications for membership should

+be directed to the Membership

+Co-ordinator: Ann Bell 544-4505

+8325 39th Avenue N.

+New Hope,